openaire/guidelines-data-archives/docs/field_subject.rst

 **Usage Instruction**

-In the subject property two kinds of values are possible: encode either a keyword or a classification.

 In general, choose the most significant and unique words for keywords, avoiding those too general to describe a particular resource.

 For keywords/keyphrases that are not controlled by a vocabulary or thesaurus either encode multiple terms with a semi-colon separating each keyword/keyphrase;